polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Relay Chain

 The central hub in a heterogeneous network of multiple blockchains.
 Relay chains are [blockchains](#blockchain) that provide shared infrastructure and security to the other blockchains—the [parachains](#parachain)—in the network.
 In addition to providing [consensus](#consensus) capabilities, relay chains also allow parachains to communicate and exchange digital assets without needing to trust one another.

 ## Rococo

 A [parachain](#parachain) test network for the Polkadot network.
-The Rococco network is a Substrate-based blockchain that is an evolving testbed for the capabilities of heterogeneous blockchain networks.
+The [Rococo](#rococo) network is a Substrate-based blockchain that is an evolving testbed for the capabilities of heterogeneous blockchain networks.

 ## Runtime